Ezi0aaudit0re/Contiguous-Memory-Simulation/readme.txt

+Author - Aman Nagpal
+email - amannagpal4@gmail.com

-This program simmulates a contigous memory
+This program simulates a contigous memory

 Defaults values for a memory slot

 baseRegister = -1
-data all values is 0
-limitRegister = -1
-endSlot = -1
+default value for data is -1 in memory and memory slot limitRegister = -1 endSlot = -1

-TODO

-free space for memory array at the end of the program in deconstructor clear the data on the memory free space allocated for MEMORY
+whenever we print data we print data from Memory Class and not data in MemorySlot

+The program by default runs on "Best Fit " to run using First Fit algorithm
+        Change ALGO constant in "includes.h" to 1

+If we cannot allocate a slot (size might be too big and slot not available) we return -1 which is default baseReg

+To compile the code run the following command

+g++ -std=c++11 Algorithm.cpp Driver.cpp Interface.cpp Memory.cpp MemorySlot.cpp Helper.cpp

+I have also attached a compiled version of the program.

+Please contact me on anagpal4@bu.edu if you have any queries